 God began speaking to me about starting this journey one year ago, and I hated the feeling I experienced as I denied His urging each day, choosing sleep instead of quiet time with Him.
 Since beginning this endeavor a few short weeks ago I feel transformed, which happens every time I finally say "Yes!" to His plan.
 (Why can't I just agree the first time?!)
 Creating this closet has allowed me to focus much more intently on my prayers.
 I can shut out all distractions, and concentrate on the images, names, and Scriptures that surround me.
 I hope that this space also allows me to hear God more effectively and to listen as the Holy Spirit stirs within me.
 Prior to setting up my prayer closet, I might spend 5-15 consistent minutes praying (in addition to my random prayers during the day).
 Now, with everything I have posted in my prayer room, I can actually spend an hour or more with the Lord.
 I've often heard of people who would pray for hours and I couldn't understand how it was possible to stay intentional for that length of time and come up with that much to discuss with the Lord.
 Now, I do.

 Utilizing my prayer room is deepening my relationship with God, helping me to be more Christ-like, and blessing my loved ones in the most significant way.
 On top of all of these benefits, one of the most profound results that's come from a dedicated prayer space is the growth I'm seeing within my daughter.
 When she wakes up in the early morning, she joins me in the closet and points out who she wants me to pray for, often saying a prayer herself.
-She's also started to memorize Bible verses with me mastered several already, before the age of three.
-I cannot express the pride and elation I feel hearing my two year old recite God's Word.
+She's also started to memorize Bible verses with me and mastered several already, before the age of three.
+I cannot express the pride and elation I feel hearing my two-year-old recite God's Word.
 Adeline also likes to help me pick a Bible reading for the day, not that she sticks around long enough to hear it all.
 As she sees me modeling a prayer life, I hope this endeavor will imprint on her heart, making it only natural for her to make prayer a priority in her life, for all of her days.

 Now, I still have not mastered the art of rising at 5:30 every morning to pray, but I'm at about five days a week.
 On the other mornings, I might wait an extra hour until my husband takes the children and our dog for a walk so I can pray in quiet at a little more reasonable of an hour.
 And when that doesn't happen, I have the option of praying when the kids nap or after they've gone to bed.
 However, I've discovered those last two options don't work well for me.
 At nap time I'm beyond exhausted from instructing and negotiating with a strong-willed toddler for seven hours, and once the children are in bed, I'm all the more pooped and need to spend time with my husband.